nii-yamagishilab/multi-speaker-tacotron/synthesize_new_texts/README.md

 The example texts come from the CMU ARCTIC sentences  http://www.festvox.org/cmu_arctic/

-The hparams.json in this directory are the same ones that were used in training the VCTK Tacotron models.
+The hparams.json in this directory are the same ones that were used in training the VCTK Tacotron models -- please make sure it matches the hparams file that was used to train the model that you are using for synthesis.